chaiNNer-org/spandrel/README.md

 After seeing many projects extract out chaiNNer's model support into their own projects, I decided it was probably worth the effort of creating a PyPi package that those developers could use instead.

-Slightly selfishly, I'm also hoping this will encourage the community to help add support for more models, so I don't have to do it myself.
+I'm also hoping that by having a central package anyone can use, the community will be encouraged to help add support for more models.
 This will ultimately benefit everyone.

-This package does not yet have easy inference code for these model types, but porting that code is planned as well.
+This package does not yet have easy inference code, but porting that code is planned as well.

 ## Installation